 We have never been so happy – and all this time it was because I was withholding the gift of no.

 No more programs and extra activities that stress us out.
 No to more podcasts, books, blogs, or articles about how I can be better and do more.
-We don’t need MORE.
+Because we don’t need MORE.
 We need US.
-I need my people and THEY NEED ME.
+Most of all, I need my people and THEY NEED ME.

 When I posted my realization on Instagram – you responded with such enthusiasm and support that I realized WE ARE ALL SUFFERING FROM THIS PROBLEM!

-Stacy Myers is saying NO. Do you need to do the same?
+So, Stacy Myers is saying NO – embracing the gift of no. Do you need to do the same?